Healthy Homes Assessment Broadmeadows

 Draught Stopping Broadmeadows

-Draughts may lead to lower temperatures in households.
-A cold house is more expensive to heat, meaning wasting energy and increased bills.
+Draughts can lead to less temperature in houses.
+A humid house is more expensive to heat, resulting in wasted energy and resulting in higher bills.

-If you can feel external air entering or the sound of a clear draught emanating from a hole or gap that is, it’s likely to be a gap or crack that needs sealing in any way.
+If you are able to feel external air flowing in or the sound of a clear draught emanating from a gap or hole and you are able to feel it, it is probably a gap or an opening that needs sealing in any way.
 Cracks or gaps with large gaps must be permanently stopped.
-Cracks that are greater than 3mm and let air in or out of your house need to be sealed.
-For example, if the open fireplace isn’t used it could cause draughts, and should be blocked off.
-Landlords and property managers are responsible for making sure such draughts are eliminated whenever possible.
+The gaps that exceed 3mm that let air into or out from the house need to be sealed.
+For example, if an open fireplace isn’t in use it can create draughts.
+This should be sealed from.
+Landlords and property managers are responsible for making sure that draughts from the fireplace are removed whenever imaginable.

-You don’t need to block off gaps or holes that are part of the building.
-For instance, small gaps around doors and windows might be necessary to allow for movement within the structure when the house heats and cools, so that they can still be closed and opened rather than being stuck.
-We will examine the windows and doors during an Healthy Homes assessment of your rental property.
+There is no need to block gaps or holes in the building.
+For instance, small gaps around windows and doors may be required to allow for the movement of the structure when the house gets warmer and cooler, to allow them to be opened and closed rather than securing.
+We will test every window and door in an Healthy Homes assessment of your rental property.

 draught stopping building inspections